 In Atlanta, Mr. Deane performed with the Atlanta Chamber Players, and was a member of the Atlanta Symphony Brass Quintet, touring Norway with that group as part of the Olympic cultural exchange between Lillehammer and Atlanta.
 In May of 1999 Mr. Deane was a featured artist at the International Horn Society Convention held at the University of Georgia in Athens.
-In addition to teaching master classes at such schools as the Juilliard School, Manhattan School of Music, Eastman School of Music, University of Cincinnati College-Conservatory of Music, Georgia State University, Cleveland State University, and Eastern Kentucky University, Mr. Deane was visiting professor of horn at the University of Georgia from 2006 until 2014.
+In addition to teaching master classes at such schools as the Juilliard School, Manhattan School of Music, Eastman School of Music, University of Cincinnati College-Conservatory of Music, Peabody Conservatory, University of Michigan, Georgia State University, Cleveland State University, and Eastern Kentucky University, Mr. Deane was visiting professor of horn at the University of Georgia from 2006 until 2014.
 He also served as Principal Horn of the Brevard Music Festival in North Carolina each summer from 2006 until 2013.
 His article, “The Third Horn Brahms Experience,” was published in the Spring 2007 edition of The Horn Call — the journal of the International Horn Society — and his first method book, “The Efficient Approach: Accelerated Development for the Horn,” was published by the Atlanta Brass Society Press.

 In New York, Mr. Deane continues his teaching studio that for three decades has sent students on to such institutions as the Curtis Institute of Music, Juilliard School, Manhattan School of Music, Eastman School of Music, New England Conservatory, Boston University, Northwestern University, University of Michigan, University of Cincinnati College-Conservatory, Oberlin College, University of Georgia, and many others.